-Mining firms would have to fork out 30% of royalties on existing mines and 10% of royalties on all new mines to be allotted through auctions, to fund development projects in the districts they operate in
+Mining firms would have to fork out 30% of royalties on existing mines and 10% of royalties on all new mines to be allotted through auctions, to fund development projects in the districts.

 These payout rates are much lower than the maximum permissible rates prescribed in the new mining law — 100% of royalties for existing mines and 33% for new mines.